O-maniac/2.Data_Analysis_Using_Python_Pandas/README.md

 3. Parsing cells as strings to make new columns (.str)<br>
 4. Using the .apply() method<br>
 5. Using groupby to perform aggregate analysis<br>
-6. Plotting bar charts and trend graph to visualize our results<br>
+6. Plotting bar charts and trend graph to visualize the results<br>
-7. Labeling our graphs<br>
+7. Labeling the graphs<br>